Pauline-Zeestraten/E-portfolio-DSBA-program/README.md

 1. Food Hub Data Analyis - Python, foundations.
    * Solve business problems & deliver actionable insights and business recommendations by performing exploratory data analysis.
-   * Read, explore, manipulate, and visualize data to tell stories using some of the most widely used Python packages, including NumPy,          pandas, and seaborn.
+   * Read, explore, manipulate, and visualize data to tell stories using some of the most widely used Python packages, including NumPy,pandas, and seaborn.

 2. E-News Express - business statistics.
    * Evaluate the reliability of a particular business estimate using confidence intervals.
    * Test hypotheses before putting them into action and committing resources by analyzing data distributions and performing hypothesis testing.

 3. ReCell startup - supervised learning, foundations.